Frequently Asked Questions

 Sooo….what can I do if I’m not admitted to PREP@UCD?

 - apply to other postbacc programs, posthaste.
-See the bottom of the sidebar.
+See the list in Resources.

 - search for bridge programs like this one or the NIH-funded ones listed here…and there are others out there too.